formateli/nuntiare/README.rst

 At a glance
 -----------

-- Reports are defined using xml files.
+- Reports are defined using xml files as templates.
-- Xml definition files are processed to generate reports.
+- Templates are processed to generate reports according to data (database, parameters, etc).
   Nuntiare can connect to any database (modules implementing API 2.0) for data gathering.
 - Reports can be saved as nuntiare files for later usage.
 - Nuntiare defines a render API that can be implemented to develop custom ones.